enz/pentobi/INSTALL.md

 ------------------------

 The Android app currently needs to be built with the qmake project file in `pentobi/Pentobi.pro`.
 It was tested with Qt 5.15.
-Note that the maximum supported targetSdkVersion is currently 29 (Android 10) because the code currently uses legacy external storage access, which no longer works with targetSdkVersion 30 (Android 11).
+The maximum supported targetSdkVersion is currently 29 (Android 10) because the code still relies on legacy external storage access.